maksimKorzh/microgo/README.md

 This is a very naive approach but it might be fun to play with for absolute beginners.

+# How strong is it?
+It's slightly stronger than GnuGo1.2, the initial public release of GnuGo.
+GnuGo1.2 was meant to be somewhere around 30kyu so MicroGo is about 30kyu as well.

 # Related project
 If you want just to try it out without downloading/compiling/installing or learn how it works and find a more readable source code have a look at my